 HAPPY HOLIDAYS!
 Our BidWrite offices will be closed from EOD Friday 19th December, reopening on Monday 5th January

-Holding a Gold medal up to the sky – representing an Olympic-level winner of Brisbane 2032 procurement contracts.
+Holding a Gold medal up to the sky – representing a winner of Brisbane Olympics procurement contracts.

-BidWrite: helping you to win Brisbane 2032 Olympic & Paralympic Games contracts
+Helping you win Brisbane 2032 Olympic & Paralympic Games contracts

-BidWrite helps suppliers bidding for Games tenders to translate their experience, innovation and delivery capability into compelling bids that stand out among the competition.
+BidWrite helps suppliers translate their experience, innovation and delivery capability into compelling bids that differentiate you from your competition in ways that matter to the buyer.

 You have the solutions, the expertise and the track record to deliver world-class outcomes.
 We bring the specialised strategy, bid management and tender writing expertise.
 Together, we’ll boost your bidding capability and empower your team to prepare, compete and perform at their best.

-We’re ready to help you make your strongest bid for Brisbane 2032 procurement opportunities and win the work that matters most.
+We’re ready to help you develop your strongest bid for Brisbane Games opportunities and win the work that matters most.

-Why Brisbane 2032 Olympics suppliers choose BidWrite at every stage:
+Why suppliers should choose BidWrite at every stage:

 Position